Cormac McCarthy: Death

 McCarthy died at his home in Santa Fe on June 13, 2023, at the age of 89.
 Stephen King said McCarthy was "maybe the greatest American novelist of my time ...
 He was full of years and created a fine body of work, but I still mourn his passing."

+Augusta Britt

+In 2024, Vanity Fair published an article about McCarthy's 47-year relationship with a woman named Augusta Britt, whom he met when he was 42 and she was 16.
+Britt, according to the article, was living in a foster home at the time, and had been in and out of foster homes for the previous five years.

+The Vanity Fair piece claims that in 1977, when Britt was 17, McCarthy forged her birth certificate and took her to Mexico; this was also when he began having sex with her.
+Britt says that this trip, from El Paso to Juarez, was initiated after McCarthy received word from editor Albert Erskine that the FBI was looking for them and that McCarthy "was wanted for statutory rape and the Mann Act."

+Despite this, Britt maintains throughout the Vanity Fair article that the relationship was neither predatory nor abusive.
+They maintained close contact until McCarthy's death in 2023.

 Legacy

 In 2003, literary critic Harold Bloom named McCarthy as one of the four major living American novelists, alongside Don DeLillo, Thomas Pynchon, and Philip Roth.
 Bloom's 1994 book The Western Canon had listed Child of God, Suttree, and Blood Meridian among the works of contemporary literature he predicted would endure and become "canonical".
 Bloom reserved his highest praise for Blood Meridian, which he called "the greatest single book since Faulkner's As I Lay Dying", and though he held less esteem for McCarthy's other novels he said that "to have written even one book so authentically strong and allusive, and capable of the perpetual reverberation that Blood Meridian possesses more than justifies him. ...
 He has attained genius with that book."

 A comprehensive archive of McCarthy's personal papers is preserved at the Wittliff Collections, Texas State University, San Marcos, Texas.
 The McCarthy papers consists of 98 boxes (46 linear feet).
 The acquisition of the Cormac McCarthy Papers resulted from years of ongoing conversations between McCarthy and Southwestern Writers Collection founder, Bill Wittliff, who negotiated the proceedings.
 The Southwestern Writers Collection/Wittliff Collections also holds The Woolmer Collection of Cormac McCarthy, which consists of letters between McCarthy and bibliographer J. Howard Woolmer, and four other related collections.